 - Bad battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat every now and then disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.

 - Your system abruptly turns on or off, or won’t turn off.